 I’ve tried a number of working styles over the years, and the one that works best for me is working in ‘sprints’.
 If I’m feeling incredibly inspired and I just can’t stop creating, I don’t use this method.
 However, on those days when I need some structure to get me on track, this is a great technique.

 To work in a sprint:

-- Sit down at your desk with a task in mind, whether it be writing a blog post, creating your blogger’s media kit, or writing a course module.
+- Sit down at your desk with a task in mind, whether it be writing a blog post, recording a masterclass or writing a course module.

 - Eliminate any distractions (such as your phone or email), start your clock and get working.
 Work solidly during this ‘sprint’ until your alarm goes off.

 - Now it’s time to reset – get up from your desk, make a cup of tea… whatever you need to do for the next 5 minutes before you start the next round.

 - Now it’s time to rinse and repeat – keep working in this mode until your task is complete.

 - I close my inbox when I’m in creation mode, whether it be writing, designing or strategising.